scaleway/serverless-api-framework-python/README.md

 ## What’s Next?

-To learn more about the framework, have a look at the [documentation]().
+To learn more about the framework, have a look at the [documentation](https://serverless-apifw-docs.s3-website.fr-par.scw.cloud/index.html).
-If you want to see it action, we provide some [examples]() to get you started.
+If you want to see it in action, we provide some [examples](https://github.com/scaleway/serverless-api-project/tree/main/examples) to get you started.

 ## Contributing